gusmiller/CMS-Database/README.md

 </details>
 <div id="Description" style="margin-top: 25px;">

-## SQL Employer Tracker
+## CMS Employee Tracker

 As we advance in our training we learn new skills and technology.
 This week is all about SQL - MySQL.
 Based on the assignments description we have this challenge.
 Developers frequently have to create interfaces that allow non-developers to easily view and interact with information stored in databases.
 These interfaces are called **content management systems (CMS)**.
 Your assignment this week is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.

 Once again we are

-The SQL Employer Tracker database was created in MySQL Server, using MSQY Workbench, but I have included a script that creates the database in case required.
+The CMS Employee Tracker database was created in MySQL Server, using MSQY Workbench, but I have included a script that creates the database in case required.
 The initial database will not have any data; there is no seeding scripts.
 Once again

 Here is my product!